 If you are giving income (from any source) to your family, contact your local DVA field office.
 A representative from the office will help you determine your continued eligibility for veterans benefits.

 Transfer of Resources to Qualify for Medical Benefits

 Your property includes your savings, retirement accounts, stocks and investments, your home and other possessions.
-Giving away or selling your resources for less than they are worth may affect your eligibility.
-If you or your spouse have transferred property for less than its value, you may be subject to a penalty period for nursing care services, supportive living facility services and for in-home care services through the DoA.
+Giving away or selling your resources for less than what they are worth may affect your eligibility.
+If you or your spouse have transferred property for less than its value, you may be subject to a penalty period for nursing care services, supportive living facility services or for in-home care services through DoA.
 These changes were made to federal law under the Deficit Reduction Act of 2005.

 If the state decides that you are subject to a penalty period, the penalty begins with the month of application or the month you transferred the resources, whichever is later.
 The penalty period is the length of time the state will not pay for your long term care services in a nursing home, SLF or home and community-based services.
 You will still be entitled to other medical services during the penalty period, if you are eligible.

 The penalty period continues for as long as the uncompensated value of the transferred property would meet the monthly cost of nursing care at the private rate.
 However, if a transfer is made during a penalty period and the FCRC decides that you are subject to an additional penalty period, the new penalty begins with the month following the month the previous penalty period ends.

 Example: Joe wants all his grandchildren to get a college education.
 He paid $10,000 a year to each grandchild who was in college.
 In the last 60 months, Joe gave $80,000 to help them.
 Since Joe gave away his reources, he may have a penalty period based on the transfers.

 Example: Martha gave $15 as a gift to her nephew for his birthday as she has every year.
 Since this is a minimal amount consistent with her past behavior this would not result in a penalty.